|Title:||Extensible customizations of the interpreter at startup|

 - Rejected Ideas

-This PEP proposes supporting extensible customization of the interpreter by allowing users to install scripts that will be executed at startup.
+This PEP proposes supporting extensible customization of the interpreter by allowing users to install files that will be executed at startup.

 System administrators, tools that repackage the interpreter and some libraries need to customize aspects of the interpreter at startup time.